AlabamaASRL/asset_asrl/doc/examples/MultiTarg.rst

         main()

-Our initial guess for the final point to target is taken to be the middle spacecrafts last state at the end of its initial trajectory in :code:`SetPointIG`.
+Our initial guess for the final point to target is taken to be the middle spacecraft's last state at the end of its initial trajectory in :code:`SetPointIG`.
 All of our initial states are generated in the next :code:`for` loop, where we make sure that every initial state is corresponding to a circular orbit.
 We are interested in how the low thrust acceleration of the vehicle affects the ability for our spacecraft to rendezvous to the desired final state, so we create a list of various non-dimensional accelerations in :code:`accs`.
 Now all we do is iterate over the list of accelerations and call our :code:`MultiSpaceCraft` function with all of the required inputs.
 What we get is an optimization problem that simultaneously solves for the optimal control of all spacecraft to converge on the final point.